konkrer/VTX-Guru/libr/IMD_FPV.md

 	It is these third-order distortion products that are the IMD.
 They manifest frequency content on nearby frequencies, sometimes called "spectral regrowth".
+    This is the main cause of problems when multiple pilots fly at once.

 	IMD score, and therefore video clarity score, is lowered as IMD frequencies get closer to the broadcast VTX channels and by the increasing times the IMD frequencies are close to broadcast VTX channels in total.